Ukrainians in Russia: 19th century

-20th century

 Formation of Ukrainian borders

 The first Russian Empire Census, conducted in 1897, gave statistics regarding language use in the Russian Empire according to the administrative borders.
 Extensive use of Little Russian (and in some cases dominance) was noted in the nine south-western Governorates and the Kuban Oblast.
 When the future borders of the Ukrainian state were marked, the results of the census were taken into consideration.
-As a result, the ethnographic borders of Ukraine in the 20th century were twice as large as the Cossack Hetmanate that had been incorporated into the Russian Empire in the 17th century.
+As a result, the ethnographic borders of Ukraine in the 20th century were twice as large as the Cossack Hetmanate that had been incorporated into the Russian Empire in the 18th century.

 Certain regions had mixed populations made up of both Ukrainian and Russian ethnicities, and various minorities.
 These included the territory of Sloboda and the Donbas.
 These territories were between Ukraine and Russia.
 This left a large community of ethnic Ukrainians on the Russian side of the border.
 The borders of the short-lived Ukrainian People's Republic were largely preserved by the Ukrainian SSR.

 In the course of the mid-1920s administrative reforms, some territory initially under the Ukrainian SSR was ceded to the Russian SFSR, such as the Taganrog and Shakhty cities in the eastern Donbas.
 At the same time, the Ukrainian SSR gained several territories that were amalgamated into the Sumy Oblast in Sloboda region.